metaplex-foundation/docs/docs/03-developer-tools/00-sugar/05-reference/01-commands.md

 There is also the option to specify the path for the configuration file with the `-c` option (default `config.json`) and the name of the cache file with the option `--cache` (default `cache.json`).

-The `upload` command can be resumed (re-run) at any point in case the upload is not completed successfully &mdash; only files that have not yet being uploaded are processed.
-It also automatically detects when the content of media/metadata files change and re-uploads them, updating the cache file accordingly.
+The `upload` command can be resumed (re-run) at any point in case the upload is not completed successfully &mdash; only files that have not yet been uploaded are processed.
+It also automatically detects when the content of media/metadata files changes and re-uploads them, updating the cache file accordingly.
 In other words, if you need to change a file, you only need to copy the new (modified) file to your assets folder and re-run the `upload` command.
 There is no need to manually edit the cache file.

 ## validate